 Handling of media assets across multiple storage locations, users, and groups continues to be a challenge in an ever-growing virtual world.
 With the advancement in cloud media AI and ML tools enabling media workflows in the cloud, understanding the time and expense to get content to and from the cloud can be a challenge for media organizations alike.
-With cloud cost attractive storage options, many companies are considering using the cloud as their new archive, but need a tool to help them compare the pricing of public clouds and their cloud tiers.Download the brief
+With cloud cost attractive storage options, many companies are considering using the cloud as their new archive, but need a tool to help them compare the pricing of public clouds and their cloud tiers.View the case study

 SoDA empowers global connectivity of Media & Entertainment companies through seamless integrations that enable movement of data between multiple storage locations, users, and groups while assigning a cost basis for these movements.
 SoDA enables end users, producers, and editors the ability to search and find assets without the need of their IT department, providing additional knowledge and access to media assets without the hassle of learning an entirely new system.

 Media Asset Management (MAM) continues its upward trend in the Media & Entertainment industry.
 MAM providers help with workflow orchestration by moving media assets through a media supply chain.
 While these processes are widely used, transparency into time and cost of these movements in and out of the cloud has been challenging.
 SoDA is unique to the industry in its ability to show metrics relating to time and cost that no other data movers can.
 By correlating data from the MAM, SoDA is able to leverage this metadata to execute automated movement of media assets based on user defined filters to backup, archive, or distribute content.
 The two systems are seamlessly integrated providing a single user interface allowing for both duration and cost analysis directly in the MAM.